ISO is an independent, non-governmental international organization with a membership of 161 national standards bodies.

 The ISO story began in 1946 when delegates from 25 countries met at the Institute of Civil Engineers in London and decided to create a new international organization ‘to facilitate the international coordination and unification of industrial standards’.
 On 23 February 1947 the new organization, ISO, officially began operations.

-Today we have members from 162 countries and 781 technical bodies to take care of standards development.
+Today we have members from 161 countries and 780 technical committees and subcommittees to take care of standards development.
 More than 135 people work full time for ISO’s Central Secretariat in Geneva, Switzerland.

 To find out more about the history of ISO, see our timeline.